HasimMehmood/HasimMehmood/README.md

 - 🔭 I’m currently studying at <a href="https://www.hwdsb.on.ca/henderson/" target="blank"> Nora Frances Henderson Secondary School</a>

-- 🌱 I’m currently Working on Python Game
+- 🌱 I’m currently working on Python Game

 - 🤝 I’m studying to go to University for Computer Science